percwg/perc-wg/double/draft-ietf-perc-double.md

 * Change any required parameters

 * If a changed RTP header field is not already in the OHB, add it with its original value to the OHB.
-An Media Distributor can add information to the OHB, but MUST NOT change existing information in the OHB.
+A Media Distributor can add information to the OHB, but MUST NOT change existing information in the OHB.

 * If the Media Distributor resets a parameter to its original value, it MAY drop it from the